tc10815/WordleSolverMultithreaded/README.md

 # WordleHelper
 ## Written in Rust with multithreading.

-A Windows program that assists players by analyzing Wordle Puzzles, identifying possible answers and recommending guesses.
+A program that assists players by analyzing Wordle Puzzles, identifying possible answers and recommending guesses.
+A binary is compiled here for Windows, but naturally this source code can be compiled for any operating system.
 It works by trying out every possible guess with every possible answer scenario, ultimately recommending the guess which leads to the smallest possible answer pool on average, after the result of all possible guesses applied to all answers scenarios are averaged together.

-This technique gives good recommendations, but is very processor intense, so it is written in Rust with multithreading.
+This technique gives good recommendations, but is very processor intensive, so it is written in Rust with multithreading.

 **Computes possibilities on 15 threads simulatiously since the computers I use it